FREE Summer Reading Programs

 Peachtree City Library

 Join Beanstack (free) and earn virtual badges for every 30 minutes read!
+Be sure to check their website regularly for information on various programs and events they will offer throughout the summer.

 Find out more here.